 Returning - Walking out of the labyrinth: When you are ready, begin walking out the same path you followed in.
 Walking out, integration of your experience happens.
 Experience the sense of well-being, healing, excitement, calm or peace.
 Each labyrinth experience is different.
 You may feel nothing or have a powerful reaction.
 Whatever, listen to your heart and take all the time you need.
 The above description is only a thumbnail sketch.
 You provide the bigger picture.
 Reflect on what you have learned, and let yourself feel gratitude for the journey and insights.
 Remember them as you re-enter the world.

-Facilitated Labyrinth Walks on the SMU Campus in Dallas, Texas.
+Book a Facilitated Labyrinth Walks on the SMU Campus in Dallas, Texas.

 The SMU Habito Labyrinth—a seven-circuit design, based on the eleven-circuit medieval labyrinth in France’s Cathédrale Notre-Dame de Chartres—is located in the Frost Marcus Labyrinth Courtyard Gardens, in the open and accessible space between Prothro Hall (5901 Bishop Boulevard) and Selecman Halls at Perkins School of Theology on the SMU Campus in Dallas, TX.
 Parking is located in the Meadows Museum Parking Garage (5900 Bishop Blvd.)
 The path of the labyrinth is about one-third of a mile long and takes about 20 minutes to walk at a moderate pace.
 All necessary Dallas County Covid regulations for outdoor activities are practiced.

-Virtual Finger Labyrinth Walks
+Finger Labyrinth Walks